7 Amazing Tea and Honey Combinations

 In fact, honey is not even made from pollen.
 It’s produced by bees through a complicated process of “regurgitation, enzymatic activity, and water evaporation” using nectar from plants and flowers (1).

 Once bees collect nectar, they change it on a chemical level.
 The nectar contains sucrose, which is a complex sugar.
-Their enzymes convert the complex sugar into fructose and glucose, which are simpler sugars.
+Their enzymes convert the complex sugar into fructose and glucose, which are simple sugars.
 These give the substance its sweetness, making it a great addition to your cup of tea.

 Last, it’s transferred into a honeycomb, but the modified substance is still in liquid form.
 The bees then speed up the evaporation and drying process by fanning the liquid with their wings.